cloudpc7/project/Readme.md

 # SIMON
 [Simon](https://cloudpc7.github.io/project/)

-> **Simon** is a game where the fun never stops and you must succeed at memorizing the next color in order to achieve the next level.
+> "**Simon** is a game where the fun never stops and you must succeed at memorizing the next color >in order to achieve the next level.
 What level can you get up to is up to you.
-Can you win or will you just keep on playing?!
+Can you win or will >you just keep on playing?!"

 <img src="/simonPic.jpg">;

 # Technologies Used...